 - Best pneumatic: Makita 2-Inch Brad Nailer

-- Best concrete nail gun: ITW .22 Caliber Fastener
+- Best for concrete: ITW .22 Caliber Fastener

-- Best cordless nail gun: Porter-Cable 20V MAX Cordless Brad Nailer
+- Best cordless: Porter-Cable 20V MAX Cordless Brad Nailer

-Finding your best nail gun comes down to the materials and scale of the job
+Finding your best nail guns comes down to the materials and scale of the job

 The best nail guns on the market are known by many different names and come in a variety of subtypes suited to specific tasks, so it’s important to consider the nature and the demands of your job when selecting a model.
 Some of the most commonly used nail gun products include brad nailers, finishing nailers, and powder-actuated fasteners, and each of these excels at different uses with some degree of overlap.